Are you committed to equipping communities with the necessary

 Do you feel a charge to connect people, resources, and ideas for

-impactful change for something bigger and better?
+impactful change for something better?

 Are you relentless in your focus on results and efficiency?
 To